Menu Close

 Althusser has given ‘Law of Overdetermination’.
 Means economic factor is overdetermined in Marx.
 Althusser has given multi structural approach.
 Althusser has studied Russian revolution.
 Russian revolution emerged from political structure and not from economic structure.

-Marx as a determinist.
+B] Marx as a Determinist

 Determinism is called as non-scientific thinking.
 Determinism represent fundamentalism.
 Determinism imply that a person believes that his view is scientific, ultimate truth and cannot be questioned.
 Marx claimed himself to be scientific.
 He rejected all earlier explanations as false consciousness.
 For followers of Marx, ‘Marx was God’.
 Since Marx was projected as God, it was believed that all of his predictions are bound to happen.
 However time has proved that ‘Marx was a God that has failed.’